 My qualifications ...

-I have attended numerous post-graduate courses since studying for my first degree in the 1980s and continue to draw from this extensive knowledge base including including mindfulness-based approaches such as Mindfulness Based Stress Reduction and Acceptance and Commitment Therapy, Solution Focused Brief Therapy, Transactional Analysis, Cognitive Behavioural Therapy and Anxiety Management Techniques.
+I have also attended numerous post-graduate courses since studying for my first degree in the 1980s and continue to draw from this extensive knowledge base including including mindfulness-based approaches such as Mindfulness Based Stress Reduction and Acceptance and Commitment Therapy, Solution Focused Brief Therapy, Transactional Analysis, Cognitive Behavioural Therapy and Anxiety Management Techniques.

 My background and experience ...